-We’ve had our Tonie Box for over two years and only recently added a Yoto Player to our collection.
+We’ve had our Tonie Box for over three years and only recently added a Yoto Player to our collection (over a year).
 For us this worked well as Floss, our daughter, really engaged with the physical characters of Tonies – she was two years old when we first had it.

 Tonie Box vs. Yoto Player

 If you’d like to know more about the basic functions of Tonie Box check out my blog post here.
 As she’s got older, now six, she is enjoying her Tonie Box and uses it daily but is also enjoying the range and older stories available on the Yoto Player.

 When Will You Be Using The Audio Player?

 Firstly, it’s important to think about when your child might be using the audio player.
 They’re great for a wide range of circumstances such as car journeys, anytime during the day, rest time, meal times and of course bedtime.
 Tonies have a range of accessories for their box both in the home and on your travels.
 Find out more in my blog post here.

 Audio Players at Bedtime